cameraui/docs/detection/faces.md

 Faces that don't match anyone enrolled collect under **Unknown Faces**, grouped automatically so the same person's shots cluster together.

-- **Assign a group** to a person to enrol everyone in it at once, or assign a single face.
+- **Assign a group** to a person to enroll everyone in it at once, or assign a single face.
 - **Discard** groups or faces you don't care about, or clear all ungrouped faces.

 ## Ignoring a face